gihanmarasingha/autogradinglean/README.md

   This class reports on those candidates who have not made and pushed a commit to their student repository.

+  You **must** write your own class, derived from this, for each type of assignment, though not necessarily for each assignment.

 Currently, the package interacts with GitHub Classroom primarily by creating subprocesses that run the GitHub's `gh` CLI with the classroom extension.
 This is why the [installation](#installation) instructions require `gh`.